babaker5755/SwiftBufferedLogging/README.md

         }
     }

-    /// Logs Failed to Send
-    /// This function is called when a batch of logs has failed to send the specified number of times. func didFailToSendLogs(_ logs: [Log]) {
+    /// This function is called when a batch of logs has failed to send after retrying. func didFailToSendLogs(_ logs: [Log]) {
         print("Logs failed to send after retrying: \(logs.map { $0.message + "\n" })")
     }